fniessink/next-action/README.in.md

 (no findings hence no output)
 ```

+Run Markdown-lint in the Docker container with `docker-compose up markdown-lint`.

 ### Generating documentation

-This `README.md` file is generated with `python docs/update_readme.py`.
-The dependency graph below is created with
+This `README.md` file is generated with `python docs/update_readme.py` or `docker-compose up update_readme`.

+The dependency graph below is created with Pydeps:
-Pydeps:

 ```console
 $ pydeps --noshow -T png -o docs/dependencies.png next_action
 (no output on stdout)
 ```

+Run Pydeps in the Docker container with `docker-compose up pydeps`.

 The package and class diagrams below are creted with Pyreverse (part of Pylint):